gaurush-hiranandani/gaurush-hiranandani.github.io/index.md

 # About Me

-I am a 2nd-year Ph.D. student working in Statistical Machine Learning.
+I am a 3rd-year Ph.D. student working in Statistical Machine Learning.
 I am advised by [Prof. Sanmi Koyejo](http://sanmi.cs.illinois.edu/).
 Prior to joining the Ph.D. program, I worked at [Adobe Research, India](https://research.adobe.com/) for two years.
 I have pursued integrated masters in Mathematics and Scientific Computing from [IIT Kanpur](http://www.iitk.ac.in/), where I began my Machine Learning journey with [Prof. Harish Karnick](http://www.iitk.ac.in/new/dr-harish-karnick).

 # Ph.D.
 Research Internships

+* (Summers'19) I spent summers'19 at the dynamic office of [Amazon (A9) Research, Palo Alto](https://www.aboutamazon.com/research), where I was mentored by [Dr. Nikhil Rao](https://nikrao.github.io/) and [Dr. Sumeet Katariya](http://homepages.cae.wisc.edu/~sumeet/).
 * (Summers'18) I spent summers'18 at the wonderful office of [Microsoft Research, India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/), where I was mentored by [Dr. Prateek Jain](http://www.prateekjain.org/) and Dr. Ayush Choure.

 # Prior to Ph.D.

-* (June'15-July'17) I was a member of research staff at [Adobe Research, India](https://research.adobe.com/), where I mostly worked in [Time Series Analysis](https://epubs.siam.org/doi/abs/10.1137/1.9781611975321.59) and Recommendation systems (paper submitted) and also explored many areas including [Augmented Reality](https://ieeexplore.ieee.org/document/8088451/), [Natural Language Processing](https://arxiv.org/abs/1706.09335), and Visualization (paper in preparation).
-However, all the projects had Artificial Intelligence or Machine Learning in action.
+* (June'15-July'17) I was a member of research staff at [Adobe Research, India](https://research.adobe.com/), where I mostly worked in [Time Series Analysis](https://epubs.siam.org/doi/abs/10.1137/1.9781611975321.59) and [Recommendation systems](http://auai.org/uai2019/proceedings/papers/248.pdf) and also explored many areas including [Augmented Reality](https://ieeexplore.ieee.org/document/8088451/), [Natural Language Processing](https://arxiv.org/abs/1706.09335), and Visualization (paper to be completed someday).
+However, all the projects had Machine Learning in action.

 * (Summers'14) I spent summers'14 at [Adobe Research, India](https://research.adobe.com/), where I worked on building a (recommendation) module that inspires creative artist to initiate new art work.
 Due to properiotery nature of the system, publishing papers was not easy; however, we filed 2 patents from this work.